boonchu/nd082-Azure-Cloud-DevOps-Starter-Code/C1 - Azure Infrastructure Operations/project/custom-policies/README.md

   * tagging-policy.rules.json
   * tagging-policy.parameters.json
 - Push deployment with subscription scope.
-- Afer change, policy deny any newly resource creation/requests tag if name paramter 'role' is not implemented in resource.
+- Afer change, policy deny any newly resource creation/requests tag if tag name 'role' is not implemented in resource.
 ```

   * Deploy policy with script.